dusty-nv/jetson-inference/docs/building-repo-2.md

 $ sudo make install
 ```

+This will build the libraries (`libjetson-inference` and `libjetson-utils`) and Python bindings, along with several example applications that we'll use throughout the tutorial.

-Depending on architecture, the package will be built to either armhf or aarch64, with the following directory structure:
+Depending on architecture, the project will be built to either `aarch64` or `armhf`, with the following directory structure:

 ```
 |-build
    \aarch64         (64-bit)
       \bin             where the sample binaries are built to
       \include         where the headers reside
       \lib             where the libraries are build to
    \armhf           (32-bit)
       \bin		   where the sample binaries are built to
       \include		   where the headers reside
       \lib             where the libraries are build to
 ```

-In the build tree, you can find the binaries residing in `build/aarch64/bin`, headers in `build/aarch64/include`, and libraries in `build/aarch64/lib`.
-These also get installed under `/usr` during the `sudo make install` step run above.
-The Python bindings for the [`jetson.inference`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html) and [`jetson.utils`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.utils.html) packages also get installed during this `sudo make install` step.
+In the build tree, you can find the binaries residing in `build/aarch64/bin/`, headers in `build/aarch64/include/`, and libraries in `build/aarch64/lib/`.
+These also get installed under `/usr/local/` during the `sudo make install` step run above.

+The Python bindings for the [`jetson.inference`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html) and [`jetson.utils`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.utils.html) packages also get installed during this `sudo make install` step under `/usr/lib/python*/dist-packages/`.

 ### Digging Into the Code

-See the **[API Reference](../README.md#api-reference)** for the available vision primitives, including `imageNet` for image recognition, `detectNet` for object localization, and `segNet` for semantic segmentation.
+See the **[API Reference](../README.md#api-reference)** documentation available for the vision primitives, including `imageNet` for image recognition, `detectNet` for object localization, and `segNet` for semantic segmentation.
 Familiarize yourself with the C++ or Python versions of these objects, depending on which language you prefer to use.

 #### C++